 First Year Writing Seminar 151 and several other courses may be used to satisfy the F2 requirement.
 There are actually two different types of writing courses, the writing seminar (F2-s) and the writing-intensive course (F2-i).
 The Writing Seminar(F2-s) may be taken in either the fall or the spring semester, as may be dictated by the constraints of your schedule, your interests and class availability.
 There are actually three writing courses required in the Foundations Curriculum: One is satisfied by the Search/Life (F2-i), one by the Writing Seminar (F2-s), and the third (F2-i) is to be taken sometime during the second year.

-The Foreign Language proficiency requirement (F10) may be fulfilled in any one of the following ways:
+The Language proficiency requirement (F10) may be fulfilled in any one of the following ways:

-- By demonstrating proficiency through placement into a language course at a level above 201 and approval by the appropriate language faculty.
-Students who take 201 (or higher) or the equivalent at another institution can earn transfer credit, but must still demonstrate proficiency (see above) in the specific language before the degree requirement is satisfied.
-This pertains to languages that are taught at Rhodes
+- Students who take 201 (or higher) or the equivalent at another institution can earn transfer credit for those courses, but must still demonstrate proficiency in the specific language before the degree requirement is satisfied.
+This pertains to languages that are taught at Rhodes.

 The First-Year Experience (FYE) Foundation Requirement